SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 2016-06-01T09:14:21.04-0600 [APP/0]      OUT Now listening on: http://*:8080
 2016-06-01T09:14:21.04-0600 [APP/0]      OUT Application started.
 Press Ctrl+C to shut down.
 2016-06-01T09:14:21.41-0600 [CELL/0]     OUT Container became healthy

 ```

 ### 4.1.6 What to expect

 At this point the app is up and running.
-Upon startup the app inserts a key/values into the bound Redis Cache.

-To display those values click on the Cache Data link in the menu and you should see the key/values displayed using the Microsoft `RedisCache`.

-You can click on the ConnectionMultiplexer Data link to view data using the StackExchange `ICollectionMultiplexer`.
+To send a message click "Send" and send a message over RabbitMQ.

+Having sent a message, click "Receive" and you will start seeing those messages.

 ### 4.1.7 Understand Sample

-The sample was created from the .NET Core tooling `mvc` template ( i.e. `dotnet new mvc` ), and modified to use the Steeltoe frameworks.
+The sample was created using the .NET Core tooling `mvc` template ( i.e. `dotnet new mvc` ) and then modified to use the Steeltoe framework.

 To gain an understanding of the Steeltoe related changes to the generated template code, examine the following files:

-* `Redis.csproj` - Contains `PackageReference` for Steeltoe NuGet `Steeltoe.Extensions.Configuration.CloudFoundry` and also one for `Steeltoe.CloudFoundry.Connector.Redis`
+* `Rabbit.csproj` - Contains `PackageReference` for `RabbitMQ.Client` and Steeltoe NuGet `Steeltoe.CloudFoundry.ConnectorCore`
 * `Program.cs` - Code added to read the `--server.urls` command line.
-* `Startup.cs` - Code added to the `ConfigureServices()` method to add a `IDistributedCache` and a `IConnectionMultiplexer` to the service container.
-Additionally, code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry Redis service configuration values when pushed to Cloud Foundry.
+* `Startup.cs` - Code added to the `ConfigureServices()` method to add a RabbitMQ `ConnectionFactory` to the service container.
+Additionally, code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry RabbitMQ configuration values when pushed to Cloud Foundry.
-* `HomeController.cs` - Code added for injection of a `IDistributedCache` or `IConnectionMultiplexer` into the Controller.
-These are used to obtain data from the cache and then to display it.
+* `RabbitController.cs` - Code added for injection of a RabbitMQ `ConnectionFactory` into the Controller.
+The `ConnectionFactory` is used in the `Send` and `Receive` action methods.
-* `CacheData.cshtml` - The view used to display the Redis data values obtained using `IDistributedCache`.
+* `Receive.cshtml` - The view used to display the received message data values.
-* `ConnData.cshtml` - The view used to display the Redis data values obtained using `IConnectionMultiplexer`.
+* `Send.cshtml` - The view used to submit message data.
-* `Models folder`- contains code to initialize the Redis cache.

 ## 4.2 Usage